solarmonitor/solarmonitor2/.github/ISSUE_TEMPLATE/data-problem.md

 Is the missing data, bad or corrupted for something else?

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the missing data here.